 Forums take place at BCC on Thursdays from 12:15 PM to 1:15 PM, some week-day afternoons prior to evening classes, on Priority Registration Day, and some Saturdays.
-Students are also given Forum credit for many other campus events, such as those sponsored by DIVERSITY and GIRO.
+Students are also given Forum credit for many other campus events, such as those sponsored by The Committee for Diversity, GIRO, and the Office of Student Life.
 The College monthly calendar indicates with a bold "F" events conferring Forum credit.

-Student Government members are accorded one Forum credit for their accumulated service, as is any student who plans and presents a Forum.
 The Forum Coordinator, together with the Forum Committee, is responsible for the planning and scheduling of all on-campus Forum events.